 3) Prompt local reviews

 The power of the review really is incredible.
 Not only does it help to create authority for your business with search engines like Google, but it also helps show potential customers that you are trusted by previous clients!
 According to a recent survey, 84% of people trust online reviews as much as a personal recommendation, and seven out of 10 customers will leave a review for a business if asked by the business.
-That last stat is big - because it means that your existing client base are VERY likely to leave a review for you, particularly if there is some incentive involved.
+That last stat is big – because it means that your existing client base is VERY likely to leave a review for you, particularly if there is some incentive involved.

 As a way to prompt reviews with one of my clients, we set up a review-rewards program, in where if a customer left a review on the client’s Facebook page or Google My Business listing, they would be entitled to 10% off on their next job.
 The aim of this exercise is not to bribe customers, but ensure that you’re capitalising on their business experiences with you!